hannahclauson/health-agreements/attack-plan.md

 X      - looks like moved from comp to practice model - just double check tests are there for this X    - badge practice access
-X      - badge_practices should be removable by editor
-  - remove manual access helpers
+X      - badge_practices should be removable by editor X  - remove manual access helpers
-    - no more inheriting from ProtectedController
+X    - no more inheriting from ProtectedController
   - update all views to use cancancan
     - badge
       - show -> BP add